Site icon Circuit Ideas for You

 Simple Astable

-The most basic 555 timer flasher circuit only needs one resistor and one capacitor.
+The simplest 555 flasher circuit needs only one resistor and one capacitor.

-The chip itself uses pin 3 to both fill up and empty out the capacitor to create the flashing effect.
+The chip uses pin 3 (output) to charge and discharge the capacitor.

 Formula: